 Use national layout for shortcuts

-The option is available only when using a non-English Latin keyboard layout.
+The option is available only when using a non-English Latin keyboard layout and when the Keymap Nationalizer plugin is installed.
 On macOS, it is enabled by default, and all characters are interpreted as determined by the layout.
 When the option is disabled, keys with special characters are interpreted as if you were using an English keyboard layout.
 For example, pressing the minus key